coopiteasy/addons/website_sale_product_trial/README.rst

 |badge1| |badge2| |badge3|

-Form to order subscription product
+Configure product to be a trial subscription.

 **Table of contents**